Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

   "merchantReference": "YOUR_ORDER_REFERENCE"
 }
 ```
-A commercetools payment with `submitAdditionalPaymentDetailsResponse` field with the response above.
+A commercetools example payment with `submitAdditionalPaymentDetailsResponse` field with the response above.
 Notice that a transaction is added to the payment.
 The transaction is of type `Authorization`
 and has `amount` taken from `amountPlanned`. `interactionId` is matching the `makePaymentResponse`
 ```json